rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/rails.md

 NoBrainer runs the validations only when saving, but not when retrieving a document.
-This means you can always retrieve your data, but new bad data won't be inserted.
+This means you can always retrieve your data, but badly formed data won't be saved to the database.

 Read about [validation in NoBrainer](http://nobrainer.io/docs/validations/) for more details.